 Now, to modify the normal vector, proceed as follows: Sample the height maps at two points, separated by a small difference in the s coordinate.
 Let a be the difference between the two values; a represents the rate at which the height value is changing in the direction of the tangent vector (which, remember, points in the s direction along the surface).
 Then sample the height map at two points separated by a small difference in the t coordinate, and let b be the difference between the two values, so that b represents the rate at which the height value is changing in the direction of the binormal vector.
-Let b be the vector aT + bB, where b is the tangent vector and b is the binormal.
-Then add b, or a multiple of b, to the original normal vector to produce the modified normal that will be used in the lighting equation.
+Let D be the vector a\T + b\B, where T is the tangent vector and B is the binormal.
+Then add D, or a multiple of D, to the original normal vector to produce the modified normal that will be used in the lighting equation.
 (If you know multivariable calculus, what we are doing here amounts to using approximations for directional derivatives and the gradient vector of a height function on the surface.)